Klimentina2709/Templates/README.md

 - Clean and simple design
 - Optimized for mobile, tablet, and desktop views

-## Live Demo

-You can view the live version of this project here: [Simple Responsive Template](https://klimentina2709.github.io/Templates/)

-## Getting Started

 ### Prerequisites:

 - Basic knowledge of HTML and CSS